MateoSegura/ESP32-Internet-of-Things-SoM/README.md

 These libraries implement useful methods that involve any of the systems on the module, such as writting/reading files, bluetooth communication, usb serial communication & file download, high-data rate analog sampling, amongst other things.

-This can help shorten development time for IoT applications, and the developer can dedicate more time to the specific application logic.

 [ESP32 Utilities Libraries](https://github.com/MateoSegura/ESP32-Utilities)

 ## Hardware support